 It took a few years for this to go from pitch to finished book, but my editors and publishers at Insight Editions have been all-in every step of the way.
 I’ve already explained the rather circuitous route this book traveled on the path to publication, but all that’s behind us and the book is finally here.

 As much fun as I had writing this, for my money it’s Christian Cornia‘s illustrations that really sell the joke.
-My text is the straight man in our little comedy duo, playing the joke completely serious while leaving Christian free to pull out all the stops with his full-page color spreads as well as the black-and-white “instructional drawings” that describe each glorious Captain Kirk fighting move.
+My text is the straight man in our little comedy duo, playing the premise completely serious while leaving Christian free to pull out all the stops with his full-page color spreads as well as the black-and-white “instructional drawings” that describe each glorious Captain Kirk fighting move.

 And just to lay any doubts to rest, the book is not in any way intended as snark.
 Captain Kirk has been my guy for as long as I can remember, and that ain’t changing any time soon.
 Indeed, my current Bucket List item is to have a copy autographed and personalized by The Man himself:

 Star Trek: Kirk Fu Manual is available in a 7″x7″ hardcover gift book format at all online and brick-n-mortar book retailers.
 Feel free to ask your local independent bookseller to order you a copy if they don’t already have one on the shelf.
-You can find ordering links at the Insight’s page for the book:
+You can find ordering links at Insight’s page for the book: